DKorablin/PushSharp/README.md

 			}

 		} else if (ex is DeviceSubscriptionExpiredException expiredException) {
 			var oldId = expiredException.OldSubscriptionId;
-			var newId = expiredException.NewSubscriptionId;

 			Console.WriteLine ($"Device RegistrationId Expired: {oldId}");

-			if (!string.IsNullOrWhiteSpace (newId)) {
-				// If this value isn't null, our subscription changed and we should update our database Console.WriteLine ($"Device RegistrationId Changed To: {newId}");
-			}
 		} else if (ex is RetryAfterException retryException) {

 			// If you get rate limited, you should stop sending messages until after the RetryAfterUtc date